 Round-up #3 (Gr.
 7-12) Teen

-WLD Ranch’s Junior and Teen Camps give campers a full week of Skill Tracks (descriptions here), Bible Round-Up, swimming, games, and more!
+WLD Ranch’s Junior and Teen Camps give campers a full week of Skill Tracks (descriptions here from summer camp 2020), Bible Round-Up, swimming, games, and more!
 Campers also look forward to skit night, campfires, and hayrides.

-Each evening, Junior Camps feature guest speakers (Daniel Helmbrecht Round Up #2 and Brennan Plucknett Round Up #4) who know how to connect and interact with junior campers.
+Each evening, Junior Camps feature guest speakers (Brennan Plucknett Round Up #2 and Daniel Helmbrecht Round Up #4) who know how to connect and interact with junior campers.
 Come hear what the speakers share about God this summer.

 Our Teen Week speaker is Steve Pettis (Round-up #3).
 Steve understands the challenges that today’s teens face and he is able to connect and communicate in a way that offers hope in an uncertain world.

 During Teen Week, campers and staff enjoy four Theme Nights.
 We encourage campers and staff to dress appropriately for supper on each Theme Night.
 The camp game each night coordinates with the night's theme.
-Themes for 2019 will be Color War (boys bring outfits of blue and green, girls bring outfits of red and purple; the team colors will be determined by cabin), Toy Story, Night at the Museum (come as any historical figure) and All-American Picnic.
+Themes for 2021 are Lord of the Rings, Fables, Fairy Tales & Nursery Rhymes, Wild West and Christmas in July.
 Check out Round-up #3 on Facebook for pictures from last year's theme nights.

 Our Day Camps offer an alternative for those who would like to experience camp without staying the night.
 Day camps run concurrently with Round-ups #2 and #5, so day campers will join our overnight campers in the camp program from 9:00am to 4:00pm.